tbray1/PodiumFramework/README.md

 ## Requirements
-The application can be run locally or in a docker container, the requirements for each setup are listed below.
+The tests can be run locally or in a docker container, the requirements for each setup are listed below.